 The mechanical room on the building’s roof contains one 60-ton refrigeration absorption chiller (operating from the thermo solar fields) and one 70-ton refrigeration air-cooled chiller operating with electricity.
 In total, a cooling capacity of 130-ton refrigeration was installed, compared to a standard building where 170 tons would be required.
-Additionally, the building chiller produces 25-30 tons of water cooling after four hours of work.
+Additionally, the building chiller produces 25 to 30 tons of water cooling after four hours of work.

 BIM from the start

-To achieve their sustainable goals and improve collaboration and communication, the project team used BIM from the very start in order to complete the project with a tight schedule and on a historical site—all without compromising the design qualities.
-The digital model helped make it much easier to discuss important decisions with all of the stakeholders and synchronize the structure, architecture, and MEP in an effortless way.
-And, by knowing right from the beginning the potential costs, they could uncover the insights where the design might exceed the budget.
+To achieve its sustainable goals and improve collaboration and communication, the project team used BIM from the very start in order to complete the project with a tight schedule and on a historical site—all without compromising the design qualities.
+The digital model helped make it much easier to discuss important decisions with all of the stakeholders and synchronize the structure, architecture, and MEP effortlessly.
+And, by knowing right from the beginning the potential costs, the team could uncover the insights where the design might exceed the budget.

 BIM was crucial to improve the design with energy and natural and artificial light simulations.
-This included a passive ventilation strategy after studying wind directions and temperatures based on meteorological data during different seasons and times of day.
-By conducting computational fluid dynamics simulations, they could improve the geometry of the building as well as optimize the ventilation pipes.
+This included a passive-ventilation strategy after studying wind directions and temperatures based on meteorological data during different seasons and times of day.
+By conducting computational fluid dynamics simulations, the team could improve the geometry of the building as well as optimize the ventilation pipes.
 All of the energy simulations in the cloud made the entire process extremely fast and accurate.

 Parametric design was also incorporated to solve a complex, double-curved geometry of the floating capsule, allowing the inner cladding of this double-curved space with flat bamboo boards.